Accessibility

 Seating with Extra Aisle Room for Maneuverability

-There is a large cross aisle in front of row S in the orchestra.
-A number of these seats are available for sale through regular ticket purchasing means.
-There are also a limited number of aisle seats with movable arm rests, which can be lifted to allow for additional room.
+The orchestra has a large cross aisle in front of Row S. Some of these seats are available for sale through regular ticket purchasing channels.
+There are also a limited number of aisle seats with movable armrests, which can be lifted to allow for additional room.
 They are located in the Center Orchestra section in rows F, M, S, X, CC, and HH.
-See "Accessible Ticket Purchasing Information" for details on how these seats may be purchased.
+See "Accessible Ticket Purchasing Information" below for details on how to purchase these seats.

 Seating for Persons with Visual Impairments or Persons Who Are Deaf or Hard of Hearing

-A limited number of tickets in the front side orchestra (rows A and B) are available for purchase by patrons with visual impairments or patrons who are deaf or hard of hearing.
+A limited number of tickets in Orchestra Right, Rows A and B are available for purchase by patrons with visual impairments or patrons who are deaf or hard of hearing.
 Some of these seats also double as wheelchair-accessible seats.
-These seats are held until no two adjacent seats are available for public sale at the given price level.
-See "Accessible Ticket Purchasing Information" for details on how these seats may be purchased.
+These seats are held until the show or price range is sold out.
+See "Accessible Ticket Purchasing Information" below for details on how to purchase these seats.

 Assistive Listening Devices